 Everything You Need To Know About Single Deck Blackjack

-Single deck blackjack is the simplest form of the game and offers a house edge which is smaller than games with multiple decks.
+Single deck blackjack is the simplest form of the game, played with a single deck of cards, and offers a house edge which is smaller than games with multi-deck games.

 Single Deck Blackjack Strategy Chart All Rules